Donn: Early literary sources

 In the tale Togail Bruidne Dá Derga ("The Destruction of Dá Derga's Hostel"), king Conaire Mór meets his death in Bruiden Dá Derga (the "great hall or hostel of the red god").
 On his way to the hostel, Conaire meets three red men riding red horses from the otherworld.
 They foretell his doom and tell him "we ride the horses of Donn ... although we are alive, we are dead".
 Donn is called "king of the dead" in the tale.
 It has been suggested that Dá Derga and Dá Derga's Hostel is another name for Donn and his abode.
 It may be a name for the death god in the context of violent death or sacrifice, hence the name "red god".

 In the tale Tochmarc Treblainne ("The Wooing of Treblann"), the otherworld woman Treblann elopes with the mortal man Fráech, who sends her to safety in Tech Duinn while he embarks on a quest.
 In this tale, Donn is said to be the son or foster-son of the Dagda.
 Dáithí Ó hÓgáin notes similarities between the two and suggests that Donn was originally an epithet of the Dagda.

-Donn is the father of Diarmuid Ua Duibhne, whom he gives to the god of youth, Aengus mac Óg, to raise.
+Donn is the father of Diarmuid Ua Duibhne, whom he gave in fosterage to the god of youth, Aengus mac Óg, to raise.

 Modern sources

 Folklore about Donn survived into the early modern era.
 In County Limerick, a Donn Fírinne was said to dwell in the sacred hill of Cnoc Fírinne (Knockfeerina or Knockfierna), and folklore told of people being brought into the hill to be with Donn when they died.
 He was said to appear as a phantom horseman riding a white horse.
 He was also associated with the weather: thunder and lightning meant that Donn Fírinne was riding his horse through the sky, and if clouds were over the hill it meant that he was gathering them together to make rain.
 This imagery may have been influenced by the lore of Odin and his horse Sleipnir from the Norse settlers in Limerick.
 Donn Fírinne was also said to appear and warn anyone who interfered with his hill.
 On the west coast of County Clare there was a Donn na Duimhche or Donn Dumhach ("Donn of the dunes"), who "was also often encountered as a night-horseman".
 In later folklore, the name 'Donn' came to mean an 'otherworld lord' in general.

-In modern Irish, donn is the word for the colour brown.
+In modern Irish donn is the most common word for the colour brown, and by extension can also mean "sturdy (like) wood".
+This is one possible etymology of the English colour "dun" (greyish brown).